Skip to main content

 Avid Sports fan (Yankees and Knicks), and a pro wrestling fan.

 A Brooklyn Native, born and raised.
-But of a family heritage that includes the Caribbean, United Kingdom, Portugal, and India.
+But of a family heritage that includes the Caribbean, the United Kingdom, Portugal, and India.

 Not much of a loud in-your-face talker, but I very much enjoy punching the keys on various topics.

-A simple guy of working out, salivating for fish tacos, and all re-runs of 90's TV.
+A simple guy of working out, salivating for fish tacos, and all reruns of 90's TV.

 I love the art of debate, enjoy new knowledge, enjoy thinking through questions, and figuring out this race called life.